piotrkowalczuk/promgrpc/README.md

 ## Metrics

-The package comes with eighteen predefined metrics — nine for server and nine for client side:
+The package comes with eighteen predefined metrics — nine for server side and nine for client side:

 ```bash
  grpc_client_connections